miloszowi/demandify/docs/naming_convections.md

 Entity that tracks the execution and results of a Demand performed on an External Service.
 It contains all relevant details of the completed demand.

 For example:
-When a Demand to execute `SELECT * FROM orders` on querify_postgres is approved and executed, the **Task** entity stores its results and metadata.
+When a Demand to execute `SELECT * FROM orders` on demandify_postgres is approved and executed, the **Task** entity stores its results and metadata.

 ## User
 Represents an individual utilizing the application to create, manage, and track Demands and Tasks.